itsmohitnarayan/Rust-Simple-Api/README.md

-Certainly!
-Here's a GitHub README for your project with some added emojis:

----

 # 🚀 Actix Rhai Calculator

 This is a simple calculator web service built with Actix Web and Rhai scripting language.
 It allows you to perform basic arithmetic operations (addition and multiplication) using Rhai scripts.